How to Check What CPU You Have? (and Its Specs)

 For starters, there are primarily two CPU manufacturers for the PC market: AMD and Intel.

-Both AMD and Intel have several line of CPUs differentiated often by their performance.
+AMD and Intel have several lines of CPUs differentiated often by their performance.

-The following lists describes the CPU performance Hierarchy
+The following list describes the CPU performance Hierarchy

 • Intel Core i3/AMD Ryzen 3: Budget Mainstream CPU (Great for average power users).